alberlab/igm/README.md

 IGM: An Integrated Genome Modeling Platform
 =====================================
 This is the modeling platform used in Frank U. Alber lab, University of California Los Angeles.
+The source code is in the ```igm``` folder.
 A population of individual full genome (diploid) structures is generated, which fully recapitulates a variety of experimental genomic and/or imaging data.
 It does NOT preprocess raw data.

 August 2021